The Rocky Mountains, Lander's Peak: Background

 Hudson River School landscape painter Albert Bierstadt (1830–1902) was born in Germany, and, though his family moved to New Bedford, Massachusetts, when he was two, he spent many of his formative years in Europe.
 He made his debut in an 1858 exhibition, but his breakthrough came in the aftermath of a journey he made the following year.
 In the spring of 1859, Bierstadt joined the Honey Road Survey Party led by then-colonel Frederick W. Lander.
-Bierstadt traveled as far as the Wind River Range in the Rocky Mountains and made studies for numerous paintings along the way.
+Bierstadt traveled as far as the Wyoming Range in the Rocky Mountains and made studies for numerous paintings along the way.
 Bierstadt was greatly impressed by the landscape he encountered and described the Rocky Mountains as "the best material for the artist in the world."
 Bierstadt habitually extensively prepared for his work, making as many as fifty sketches for a single painting.
 In 1860, he exhibited Base of the Rocky Mountains, Laramie Peak at the National Academy of Design.
 His greatest success, however, came with The Rocky Mountains, Lander's Peak, which he exhibited in 1863 at the Tenth Street Studio Building, where he also had a studio.

 Composition and theme

-The painting shows Lander's Peak, a mountain with a summit of 10456 ft in the Wind River Range in modern-day Wyoming.
+The painting shows Lander's Peak, a mountain with a summit of 10456 ft in the Wyoming Range in modern-day Wyoming.
 The peak was named after Frederick W. Lander on Bierstadt's initiative, after Lander's death in the Civil War.
 In one description of the painting, "Sharply pointed granite peaks and fantastically illuminated clouds float above a tranquil, wooded genre scene."
 The foreground is dominated by the campsite of a tribe of Native Americans.
 The landscape in the painting is not the actual landscape as it appears at Lander's Peak but rather an ideal landscape based on nature, altered by Bierstadt for dramatic effect.

 Bierstadt's painting hit a nerve with contemporary Americans by portraying the grandeur and pristine beauty of the nation's western wilderness.
 It was a reference to the idea of Manifest Destiny, where the Rocky Mountains represented both natural beauty and an obstacle to westward expansion.
 In the words of historian Anne F. Hyde: "Bierstadt painted the West as Americans hoped it would be, which made his paintings vastly popular and reinforced the perception of the West as either Europe or sublime Eden."
 At the same time, the Native Americans in the foreground gave the scene authenticity and presented it as a timeless place, untouched by European hands.